carloskaustin/carloskaustin/README.md

 ## About Me

 I'm currently sharpening my data skills as a master's candidate at Baruch College, majoring in business analytics with a concentration in data analytics.
-My professional journey began as a researcher at MDRC, where I studied the impact of policies and programs on people with low incomes—a role that ignited my passion for using data to drive positive change.
+My professional journey began as a researcher at MDRC, where I studied the impact of policies and programs on people with low incomes.
+This role ignited my passion for using data to drive positive change.

 ---